Polarisyjr/website/_pages/about.md

   #limit: 3 # leave blank to include all the blog posts
 ---

-I am a senior undergraduate at the University of Michigan, Ann Arbor, double-majoring in Computer Science (Honors Track; 5-student cohort) and Statistics.
+I am a senior undergraduate at the University of Michigan, Ann Arbor, double-majoring in Computer Science (Honors Track) and Statistics.
 I will graduate this semester and am actively seeking full-time positions and PhD opportunities.

 My research lies at the intersection of computer architecture and systems.
 Before focusing on hardware–software co-design, I explored AI algorithms, robotics, and agent frameworks—experiences that shaped my interest in building system-level foundations for emerging intelligent workloads.
 Today, I work on cross-layer co-design for domain-specific architectures, aiming to create platforms that couple algorithmic structure with hardware efficiency.